spadgos/sublime-jsdocs/README.md

 - `jsdocs_indentation_spaces_same_para` *(Number)* Described above in the *Reformatting paragraphs* section.
 Default: `1`

 - `jsdocs_autoadd_method_tag` *(Boolean)* Add a `@method` tag to docblocks of functions.
 Default: `false`

+- `jsdocs_simple_mode` *(Boolean)* If true, DocBlockr won't add a template when creating a doc block before a function or variable.
+Useful if you don't want to write Javadoc-style, but still want your editor to help when writing block comments.
+Default: `false`

 This is my first package for Sublime Text, and the first time I've written any Python, so I heartily welcome feedback and [feature requests or bug reports][issues].